 By November 1988, the now famous, yellow shirts had been produced (red was added to the kit a number of years later) and member numbers had swelled.
 It was an impressive start for the new Town and by Christmas both the U14s and U16 were sitting top of their league.
 By March 89’ the U16s had clinched the first trophy in the form of the league title.
 U13s and U15s were added to the club’s roster and the annual trip to Portrush brought the season to an end.
 The committee were delighted to hand out their first annual awards in Lurgan Town hall with guest of honour Dick Craig giving the boys “some sound advice and words of encouragement”.
 You may have got your hands on one of those big brown shields during your time at the club?

-Today, we are looking forward to our biggest ever season.
-Exciting plans are in place to improve the facilities at our home at the Arena, we have recently added a 3rd senior team to our playing list and our membership is set to reach the 600+ mark once again.
-This means that we will have 31 teams from Academy and Juniors to Ladies, Girls and Seniors playing across the whole country every week in 2018/19.
+Fast forward to 2021 and we have three senior teams and our membership is set to reach the 600+ mark once again.
+This means that we will have 30+ teams from Academy and Juniors to Girls and Seniors playing across the whole country every week in the 2021/22 season.

 Along the way we have won a few pieces of silverware.
 Our teams continue to compete with the biggest clubs in the country and that is reflected in our recent success in the Northern Ireland Cup competitions.
 We have too many to list in this article, but if you click here you can see just how successful we have been.
 Winning isn’t everything, however, and the thing that we are most proud of is bringing players together.
 We welcome boys and girls from both sides of our community and we will continue to break down barriers for another 30 years and more.